yojoots/libbitcoin-system-wiki/Debt-Loop-Fallacy.md

 * finite regression (money substitute)
 * infinite regression (impossible money)

 A note may be a claim for another type of claim, but not for itself.
 Otherwise there is no actual regression and the supposed claim *is* money.
-This holds in the case where the claim is directly or indirectly entirely circular, as the note settles itself.
+This holds in the case where the claim is directly or indirectly entirely circular, as the note [settles](https://en.wikipedia.org/wiki/Clearing_(finance)) itself.
 Examples include Gold, Bitcoin, and the irredeemable (modern) U.S. Dollar.

 A direct claim (single regression) for money is a representative money, though this term is generally reserved for a tangible note that represents a commodity money.
 The note directly *represents* money.
 The redeemable U.S. Dollar was a representative money.

 An indirect claim represents any finite progression of claims against others.
-When all claims are [settled](https://en.wikipedia.org/wiki/Clearing_(finance)), the money is held by its rightful [owner](Glossary#owner) with all claims closed out, and any circular claims fully [netted](https://en.wikipedia.org/wiki/Set-off_(law)#Close_out_netting).
+When all claims are settled, the money is held by its rightful [owner](Glossary#owner) with all claims closed out, and any circular claims fully [netted](https://en.wikipedia.org/wiki/Set-off_(law)#Close_out_netting).
 Note that if the claims are fully circular there is nothing to settle (i.e. the claim is money).

 An infinite regression of claims [cannot exist](https://en.wikipedia.org/wiki/Turtles_all_the_way_down).
 Any claim to the contrary is purely euphemistic.
 The debtor in any claim may default, but a claim can only be made against a finite number of other claims.